eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ![alt](images/python_installer.jpg)

-Click on Customize installation and check the boxes for:
+Chcek the "Add python to path" and then click on "Customize installation" and check the boxes for:

 ![alt](images/python2.png)